pirates-of-the-SEAS/cs207-FinalProject/README.md

  We could also implement newton's method.

- I think that some combination of :
+ I think that some combination of:
  1. Reverse Mode
  2. Backprop
  3. Newton's Method